Salmane20/xFxCase/README.md

 # xFx Application

-The xFx Application is a Java-based client-server application designed for efficient file sharing.
+The xFx Application is a Java-based client-server application designed for efficient file sharing Upload/Download, using Socket API.
 It contains two main folders:

 - **ClientShare**
 - **ServerShare**